manu-153/Stock-Price-Prediction-with-LSTM-Neural-Network/README.md

+Here's your full content cleaned up and properly formatted in Markdown — with correct syntax, spacing, code blocks, and structure for a clean, professional README:

-# Stock Price Prediction using LSTM
+Stock Price Prediction using LSTM
 This project uses a Long Short-Term Memory (LSTM) neural network to predict stock prices based on historical closing data.
 It downloads stock data using Yahoo Finance, trains a model, and visualizes both actual and predicted prices.

-## 📦 Requirements
+📦 Requirements
 Make sure you have the following libraries installed: bashDownloadCopy codepip install yfinance numpy pandas matplotlib scikit-learn keras tensorflow

-## 📁 Project Overview
+📁 Project Overview
-Steps in the code:
+The code follows these steps:

 1.
 Download Stock Data

-Fetches data from Yahoo Finance using the stock symbol (e.g., AMZN).
+Fetches historical closing prices from Yahoo Finance using a specified stock symbol and date range.
-Uses a specified date range.

 2.
 Visualize Historical Data

-Plots the historical closing prices.
+Plots the historical closing price trend over time.

 3.
 Prepare Data for LSTM

-Uses only the “Close” column.
+Uses only the 'Close' column.
-Scales the data between 0 and 1 using MinMaxScaler.
+Scales the data to range [0, 1] using MinMaxScaler.
-Creates training sequences with 60 time steps.
+Creates input sequences of 60 time steps to predict the next day’s price.

 4.
 Build and Train the Model

-A Sequential model with two LSTM layers and Dense output layers.
+A Sequential model with:

+Two LSTM layers (128 and 64 units)
+Two Dense layers (25 and 1 unit)

+Compiled with:

+Optimizer: Adam
-Compiled with Adam optimizer and Mean Squared Error loss.
+Loss: Mean Squared Error

-Trains for 10 epochs.
+Trained for 10 epochs.

 5.
 Make Predictions

 Predicts future prices on test data.
-Scales predictions back to original prices.
+Inverse-transforms predictions back to original price scale.
-Calculates RMSE (Root Mean Squared Error).
+Calculates RMSE to measure prediction accuracy.

 6.
 Visualize the Results

-Compares real vs. predicted closing prices.
-Plots them together for evaluation.
+Plots training data, actual test values, and model predictions on the same chart.
+Helps visually assess model performance.

-## 🧩 How to Use
+🧩 How to Use

 1.
-Change the Stock Symbol:
+Change the Stock Symbol
 In the code, modify this line: pythonDownloadCopy codestock_symbol = 'AMZN'
-Replace 'AMZN' with any valid ticker (e.g., 'AAPL', 'GOOG', 'TSLA', etc.).
+Replace 'AMZN' with any valid stock ticker (e.g., 'AAPL', 'GOOG', 'TSLA', 'NVDA').

 2.
-Run the Script:
+Run the Script
-Run it in your Python environment (e.g., Jupyter Notebook or any IDE).
+Execute the code in your Python environment (Jupyter Notebook, VS Code, PyCharm, etc.).

 3.
-View Results:
+View Results
 You’ll see:

-A training loss log
+Training loss logs for each epoch
-RMSE value
+RMSE value (lower = better)
-Graph showing actual vs. predicted stock prices
+A plot comparing actual vs. predicted prices

-## 📊 Example Output
+📊 Example Output

-* Training Data Length: ~95% of dataset
+* Training Data Length: ~95% of total data points
-* RMSE Example: ≈ 5.10
+* RMSE Example: ≈ 5.10 (USD)
 * Plot Example:

-Compares model predictions with real data for validation.
+(Actual plot will appear when you run the code)

+Note: This model is for educational purposes.
+Stock markets are highly volatile — predictions are not financial advice.
+Happy Predicting! 🚀
+Simple.
+Reusable.
+One file per stock.

 ## ⚙️ Notes